edgraham/GhostKoalaParser/README.md

 ```

-You will now have a new file `protein-sequences.renammed.fa` that contains all your gene calls with the id's ammended.
+You will now have a new file `protein-sequences.renammed.fa` that contains all your gene calls with the id's ammended with the word `genecall_`.
 This file is now ready to be submitted to GhostKOALA for annotation.
 To do this go to the [GhostKOALA webserver](http://www.kegg.jp/ghostkoala/).
 When you get to the page there will be a section that says **Upload query amino acid sequences in FASTA format**.
 You'll select `Choose File` and upload the file `protein-sequences.renammed.fa`.
 You'll be asked to input an email address (you can only run one instance of GhostKOALA at a time per email address!).
 Before the run starts you'll get an email that will look like this:

  ```
  Your GhostKOALA job request